pfheatwole/thesis/source/canopy_aerodynamics.rst

 * It uses the Kutta-Joukowski theorem for the section lift.
 I think the KJ theorem assumes uniform fluid velocity, steady-state, and unseparated?
 Is the KJ assuming inviscid flow, ie it's a potential flow solution?

+* Can't model a spin (backwards airflow on one wingtip)

 Case Study